-Prerequisite: MATH 1730; Corequisite: PHYS 2011
+Prerequisite: MATH 1730 or ENGT 1200; Corequisite: PHYS 2011

 The elements of mechanics, including physical measurement, linear and circular motion, simple harmonic motion, fluids, and heat.
 Applications of conservation laws to technological and biological systems are considered.
 Algebra is used extensively.
 Trigonometry and vectors are developed and used as needed.